-At the end of 2011/early 2012, I published a book specifically for women on superannuation, Super Freedom: Create a Worry-Free Financial Future in 6 Steps (Wrightbooks) using practical case studies rather quoting lots of super rules.
+In 2012, I published a book specifically for women on superannuation, Super Freedom: Create a Worry-Free Financial Future in 6 Steps (Wrightbooks) using practical case studies rather than quoting lots of super rules.
 I emphasised the fact that retirement is not an all or nothing proposition – a little bit of super, or private savings, in combination with the Age Pension can make a huge difference to your lifestyle in retirement.
 You can choose to do nothing, a little, a lot or heaps.
-Within that book, I included a chapter explaining what I described as 14 monkeys that stop women taking control of their super savings, which for me, highlights that the obstacles facing women saving for retirement are mainly personal circumstances, but also cultural and a superannuation industry that talks the language of men, rather than women.
-You can check out the 14 monkeys in the SuperGuide article Monkeys* stop women taking control of super.
+Within that book, I included a chapter explaining what I described as the 14 monkeys that stop women taking control of their super savings, which for me, highlights that the obstacles facing women saving for retirement are mainly personal circumstances, but also cultural, including a superannuation industry that talks the language of men, rather than women.
+You can check out the 14 monkeys in the SuperGuide article Super monkeys stop women creating a financially secure retirement.

-In 2013, a federal election year, it is timely to revisit the issues facing women when saving for retirement because, apart from 2 very significant exceptions, the current batch of policy makers are continuing to make superannuation-related decisions that ignore the female half of the population.
-The 2 significant exceptions, that is, superannuation policies that can really help women, are:
+As we enter the 2015 year, this article is a timely reminder of the issues facing women when saving for retirement because, apart from two very significant exceptions, the current batch of policy makers are continuing to make superannuation-related decisions that ignore the female half of the population.
+The two significant exceptions, that is, superannuation policies that can really help women, are:

-- Compulsory super increasing from 9% to 12%, starting with 9.25% from July 2013.
+- Compulsory super increasing from 9% to 12%, starting with 9.25% from July 2013, and 9.5% from July 2014 through to June 2021, and then steadily increasing to 12% by July 2025.
 Although Superannuation Guarantee is work-based, and not payable while a woman is on maternity leave, a higher rate of SG means that when a woman is working (as is the case for men), she will receive a higher rate of contribution each year.
-Both major political parties (ALP and Liberals) have committed to retaining this SG increase if they win the 2013 election.
-For more information see SuperGuide article Superannuation Guarantee increases to 12%, eventually.
+For more information on the SG increase SuperGuide article Superannuation Guarantee increases to 12%, eventually.

-- Refunding superannuation contributions tax for low-income earners, from July 2013.
-The federal government calls this refund of super tax, the Low Income Super Contribution (LISC).
-This is a fantastic policy that was long overdue.
+- Refunding super contributions tax.
+The federal government calls this refund of contributions tax, the Low Income Super Contribution (LISC).
+This is a fantastic policy that was long overdue, but alas it will only applies for 5 years (from the 2012/2013 year until the 2016/2017 year).
 If you earn less than $37,000 a year, and your employer makes concessional (before-tax) superannuation contributions on your behalf, then you can expect a refund of the contributions tax deducted from your super account, paid directly to your superannuation account by the federal government.
-Until 30 June 2013, anyone paying less than 15 cents income tax is still losing 15% of their employer’s super contributions to the taxman.
-In other words, lower-income earners, mainly women, are being financially penalised by the superannuation system, rather than being rewarded.
-The ALP has committed to retaining this policy if they win the 2013 federal election, but the Liberal party have publicly stated that they will remove the LISC if they win the federal election.
-For more information see SuperGuide article Super tax refund for lower-income earners starts July 2012.
+Beyond 30 June 2017, anyone paying less than 15 cents personal income tax will still lose 15% of their employer’s super contributions to the taxman.
+In other words, over the longer term, lower-income earners, mainly women, are being financially penalised by the superannuation system, rather than being rewarded.
+For more information see SuperGuide article Super tax refund for lower-income earners available until 2016/2017 year.